-The program provides funding (through diversity scholarships, tuition waivers, stipends, teaching assistantships, research assistantships, etc.) for all students during their first three years in the program.
+The program provides funding (through tuition waivers, stipends, teaching assistantships, research assistantships, etc.) for all students during their first three years in the program, when available.
 Funding through teaching opportunities, grants, and waivers are typically available for 4th year students.
 The 5th year students do not receive funding because they are expected to be away completing predoctoral internships, which are funded by the predoctoral internship sites.
+Distribution of tuition waivers will be determined by a 3-person committee comprised of the DCT, Department Chair, and Director of the APSC.